-To set up RADIUS for Aruba, add a RADIUS authentication server in Aruba Instant or Aruba Central with the server IP, port 1812, and shared secret.
+To set up RADIUS for Aruba, add a RADIUS authentication server in Aruba Instant or Aruba Central with the server IP, assigned port, and shared secret from your IronWiFi Console.
 Then configure a WPA-Enterprise WLAN profile that references this server.
 Aruba access points will use 802.1X to authenticate each user against the RADIUS server before granting network access.

 In This Guide